Events

 In labs 1a and 1b, we installed the OS onto a reference device and made customizations in audit mode.
-This lab describes several ways lock down your device using device lockdown features that are built in to Windows.
+This lab describes several ways to lock down your device using device lockdown features that are built in to Windows.
 The device lockdown features aren't listed in any particular order.
-You can enable all of the features, some of the feature or none of the features, depending on the device you're building.
+You can enable all of the features, some or none of the features, depending on the device you're building.

 Note